daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-10-30-Chi-Square-Test.md

 ```
 <br>
 Based upon our observed values, we can give this all some context with the sign-up rate of each group.
 We get:

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate

-From this, we can see that the higher cost mailer does lead to a higher signup rate.
+From this, we see that the higher-cost mailer does lead to a higher signup rate.
 The results from our Chi-Square Test will provide us more information about how confident we can be that this difference is robust, or if it might have occured by chance.

 We have a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
 The critical value for our specified Acceptance Criteria of 0.05 is **3.84**

-**Note** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
+**Note** When applying the Chi-Square Test above, we use the parameter *correction = False*.
+This means we are applying what is known as the *Yate's Correction*, which is applied when your Degrees of Freedom is equal to one.
 This correction helps to prevent overestimation of statistical signficance in this case.

 ___